EriksenJ/ra_guide/README.md

 ## Data formats

 - When possible, store data in `.parquet` format.
-  - We often work with large administrative data files that can take up many GB of space.
-We prefer the parquet format to reduce our server footprint and increase IO speed.
+  - `.parquet` files are typically substantially smaller than `.csv` or `.dta` files, so we can reduce our server footprint.
+  - Reading/writing `.parquet` files in R is typically a lot faster than `.csv` and `.dta`.
 - We can import and export `.parquet` files using `R` and `python`.
   - [Guide to using `parquet` with R](https://arrow.apache.org/cookbook/r/index.html) by Apache.
   - [Guide to using `parquet` with R](https://r4ds.hadley.nz/arrow) by Hadley Wickham.